A hotel that expands the possibilities of travel

 I was surprised that bouquet garni could be useful in a sauna.

-Even in his busy days, he creates a routine and takes time to take deep breaths.
+Even in busy everyday life, he creates a routine and sets aside time for deep breathing.

-While you are quietly in the sauna, you become conscious of your breathing slowly, and the zazen-like environment helps you organize your mind and heart, and you feel refreshed by the time the waste products come out in the form of sweat.
+While quietly soaking in the sauna, you can slowly focus on your breathing, and the meditation-like environment will help you organize your mind and spirit, and you will feel refreshed as the waste products are expelled through sweat.

-The Southwest Grand Hotel is a must-see for interior design enthusiasts, with its mid-century furniture and numerous pieces of art, giving it an unassuming, playful yet elegant cohesiveness.
+Southwest Grand Hotel offers a feast for interior design enthusiasts with its mid-century furniture and various artworks.
+The decor exudes a refined cohesion that is playful yet understated.

-"I'm happy to have a hotel like this that is authentic."
+"I'm happy to have an authentic hotel like this."

 Also, the work experience shared with the team during the production process.